Cookie Consent by PrivacyPolicies.com

 1.0 LICENSED PRODUCT WARRANTY & SUPPORT

 1.1.
-Warranty for Relimetrics Product Hardware
+Warranty for the Supplier Product – Licensed Software

-1.3.
+1.2.
 Support Contact

 2.0 PAYMENT CONDITIONS